flythereddflagg/flythereddflagg.github.io/python_book/docs/13-Logic-and-Boolean-Operators.md

 | `>=`        | Greater than or equal to |
 | `<=`        | Less than or equal to    |

-#### Try this out in the interpreter
+### Try this out in the interpreter

 A few things to do while doing this exercise:

 - Note that some of these return errors.
 Which ones do this and why?

-- Read each line as you write it as such:
-  - "1 is equal to 2: False"
-  - "Empty quotes is equal to 0: False"
+- Read each line as you write it as such: "1 is equal to 2: False", "Empty quotes is equal to 0: False" etc.
-  - etc.

 This will help you learn to think about these logical statements.

 ```python
 $ python3